chegojs/chego/README.md

 select('name', 'origin').from('superheroes'); // selects only 'name' and 'origin'
 ```
 #### Selecting from multiple tables
-It is possible to define more tables in `from` clause, simply add each after the comma.
 ```
 select().from('superheroes','villains') ...
 ```
-This will perform basic `JOIN`

 #### Using `table.key` pattern
 If you are referring to different tables in your query - in non MySQL database.
 It's better to use the `table.key` patteny then.
 This will save time and trouble, as any property without a defined table, will be filled with the first table defined in the `from` clause - in the further stage of processing the query.